 If you started a new job in the spring of 2021: Our condolences.
 Odds are you experienced a kludge-y, ad hoc virtual onboarding process.
-But now that remote and hybrid work are normalized, businesses can take a breath and create an intentional virtual onboarding experience.
-This lets them onboard employees from anywhere, unlocking new talent pools and saving time and money.
-No wonder virtual onboarding is taking off.
+Since healthcare is typically an in-person profession, virtual orientation is much less common now that restrictions have eased.